dchaniel/me108-roaster-temp-monitoring/README.md

 ## Overview

-This is a projectdesigned for ME108 (Making and Breaking) at Stanford to monitor and display the temperature of a coffee roaster using a PT100 RTD sensor.
+This is a project designed for ME108 (Making and Breaking) at Stanford to monitor and display the temperature of a coffee roaster using a PT100 RTD sensor.
 The system uses an Adafruit MAX31865 RTD-to-Digital converter and a TM1637-based 4-digit 7-segment display to show the temperature of the sensor.
 Makes roasting to your desired temp easy!

 ## Table of Contents